 4. Direct Skilled Nursing Services to Patients

-- Nursing services are considered skilled when they are so inherently complex that they only can be safely and effectively performed by or under the supervision of, a registered nurse or when provided by regulation, a licensed practical (vocational) nurse.
+- Nursing services are inherently complex.
+Because of this, these services can only be performed by or under the supervision of a registered nurse or a licensed practical (vocational) nurse.

 - Some examples of direct skilled nursing services are IV feeding (must meet criteria), IV meds, suctioning, tracheostomy care, rehabilitation nursing procedures, ulcer care, tube feedings, care for surgical wounds, and diabetes management with injections.

-In preparation for the anticipated need for increased nursing documentation related to PDPM, the clinical leaders of MatrixCare are reviewing current documentation resources and identifying gaps.
-This will be a continuous improvement process in which we will seek your guidance to ensure we are developing in the right direction.
-Look for invitations from Kim Mulquin-Shumway, Senior Clinical Content Specialist, to participate in an upcoming CAB meeting related to clinical documentation.
+To prepare for the anticipated need for increased nursing documentation related to PDPM, the clinical leaders of MatrixCare are reviewing current documentation resources and identifying gaps.
+As a result, we will continue to improve and seek your guidance to ensure we are developing in the right direction.